 2. Pregnancy or birth control pill use

-3. Stress, change in sexual partner, known sexually transmitted disease exposure
+3. Stress, change in a sexual partner, known sexually transmitted disease exposure

 4. Douching, vaginal medications over-the-counter

 5. Tight, poorly ventilated clothing or Synthetic clothing such as pantyhose